Sudanese army faces widening opposition to takeover | Law-Order

 The takeover led by General Abdel Fattah al-Burhan https://www.reuters.com/world/africa/general-who-led-sudanese-coup-2021-10-26 on Monday against a civilian government has brought thousands of people into the streets to reject a return of army rule and demand a transition towards civilian rule be put back on track.
 In a statement posted on Facebook overnight, ministries and agencies of Sudan's most populous state, Khartoum, which includes the capital and twin city Omdurman, said they would not step aside or hand over their duties.

-In a statement posted on Facebook overnight, ministries and agencies of Sudan's most populous state, Khartoum, which includes the capital and twin city Omdurman, said they would not step aside or hand over their duties.
-They declared a general strike, although they would continue to supply flour, cooking gas, and emergency medical care.
+They declared a general strike, joining unions in sectors such as healthcare and aviation, although they said they would continue to supply flour, cooking gas and emergency medical care.
 The main market, banks and fuel filling stations in Khartoum were still closed on Thursday.
 Hospitals were providing only emergency services.
 Smaller shops were open, but there were long queues for bread.

 In a sign of continued Western support for the ousted civilian cabinet, U.S. Secretary of State Antony Blinken tweeted overnight that he had spoken by phone to Foreign Minister Mariam Sadiq al-Mahdi.
 Blinken said he condemned the arrest of civilian leaders in Sudan and discussed with Mahdi "how the U.S. can best support the Sudanese people’s call for a return to civilian-led transition to democracy".

 A source close to ousted Prime Minister Abdalla Hamdok said he remains committed to a civilian democratic transition and the goals of the revolt that toppled long-serving autocrat Omar al-Bashir two years ago.
 Hamdok, initially held at Burhan's residence, was allowed to return home under guard on Tuesday.
-VIOLENCE FEARED
+In a statement, a group of members of the ousted cabinet rejected the coup and called on government employees to join protests and civil disobedience to bring it down.
+They also called for the release of Hamdok and their colleagues.

+VIOLENCE FEARED Several people have been killed in clashes with security forces since the takeover, and opponents fear the army-led authorities could deploy more force.

 The protest is being called under the slogan "Leave!" used in the protests that brought down Bashir.
+Since the anti-Bashir uprising, protests have been organised through neighbourhood committees that can mobilise locally without access to the internet or to major roads closed by security forces.
 Sudan has been in the midst of a deep economic crisis with record inflation and shortages of basic goods, which only recently showed signs of possible improvement helped by aid that major Western donors say will end unless the coup is reversed.

+More than half the population is living in poverty and child malnutrition stands at 38%, according to the United Nations.
+The healthcare system is in a state of collapse.
+The military takeover brought an end to a shaky transitional set-up intended to lead Sudan to elections in 2023 by sharing power between civilians and the military following Bashir's fall.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)